-For travellers, recommendations can make or break a trip.
-Finding the right combination of hotel, restaurants and activities helps to create the kind of enduring experience that travel should be all about.
-By contrast, substandard accommodation, underwhelming meals and overcrowded attractions are no recipe for a dream break.
+For travelers, recommendations can make or break a trip.
+Finding the right combination of hotel, restaurants, and activities helps create the kind of enduring experience that travel should be all about.
+By contrast, substandard accommodations, underwhelming meals, and overcrowded attractions are no recipe for a dream break.
 But where do guests find the right sort of travel tips?
 Their friends and families?
 The newspapers and magazines they subscribe to?
 Or the technology they use?

-Tech is looking to become the travel advisor that knows the travellers’ needs best; the concierge with the recommendations that can send them home happy.
-Personalisation has long been a buzzword in the travel industry, and recent Booking.com research shows that 59% of global travellers now want tech to propose ‘wildcard’ suggestions tailored to their tastes, introducing them to new and memorable experiences.
-Those moments, in other words, that make a holiday sing.
+Tech is looking to become the travel advisor that knows the travelers’ needs best; the concierge with the recommendations that can send them home happy.
+Personalization has long been a buzzword in the travel industry, and recent Booking.com research shows that 59% of global travelers now want tech to propose ‘wildcard’ suggestions tailored to their tastes, introducing them to new and memorable experiences.
+Those moments, in other words, that make a vacation sing.

 Except, of course, it’s not quite that straightforward – in travel, or any other industry.
-When Adobe surveyed 600 senior business decision-makers in late 2018, nearly all brands (89%) said personalisation was the key to success, but less than a third (31%) were delivering the level of personalisation needed.
+When Adobe surveyed 600 senior business decision-makers in late 2018, nearly all brands (89%) said personalization was the key to success, but less than a third (31%) were delivering the level of personalization needed.
 So what’s travel tech doing to tap into this opportunity?

 Innovations and future-gazing

 After a while, he explains, the process begins to self-validate.
-“These recommendations serve to reinforce their own internal desires and predispositions – pushing them that much further down the sales pipeline towards purchase, which can only be a good thing for properties and the travel industry.”'AI takes tens of billions of examples to build and train systems that provide unbiased human-like results'.
-Photo by Charles 🇵🇭, Unsplash
+“These recommendations serve to reinforce their own internal desires and predispositions – pushing them that much further down the sales pipeline towards purchase, which can only be a good thing for properties and the travel industry.”

 But Barbara Parshall, CEO of California-based AI-based platform BaarbPro, stresses that not all tech companies are created equal.
 “For AI, it takes tens of billions of examples to build and train systems that provide unbiased human-like results, and there’s a huge gap between the small handful of companies that can do this effectively and the thousands who can’t.”

-Advances are happening apace, however.
+But advances are happening fast.
 “The future is already here,” she continues.
 “We’re seeing start-ups and enterprises pioneering travel planning in some exciting areas.
 Much of the impact of AI so far has focused on customer service and engagement.
 Chatbots, which are able to respond 24/7, will learn to enhance the entire travel experience, from reminders and itinerary changes to suggesting nearby entertainment and transportation options.
 New apps are focused on natural language search and voice-activated devices that understand what we want and instantly deliver results we care about.”

 Adoption and efficiency